addpipe/getDisplayMedia-demo/README.md

 Limitations:
 * On Chrome for macOS it is only possible to share your audio when choosing to capture a Chrome tab
-* Firefox does not yet support capture for system sounds
+* Firefox does not yet support capturing for system sounds

 Links:
 * [Live demo of this code](https://addpipe.com/get-display-media-demo/)